francescoimola/my-site/_notes/works/greenwich-galleries.md

                 (2019)</a></small>
         <img src="assets/greenwichgal/Oscillations.jpg"
             alt="Landscape poster for Oscillations, an exhibition by Russel Duke and Mark Long" loading="lazy">
-        <figcaption>Landscape poster design for Oscillations, an exhibition of works by by Russel Duke and Mark Long
+        <figcaption>Landscape poster design for "Oscillations", an exhibition of works by by Russel Duke and Mark Long
         </figcaption>
     </figure>
     <figure style="flex: 0.7063">